SinisaVukmirovic/Good-Web-Fonts-App/README.md

 }

 ##### Not happy with how I did Copy to Clipboard functionality

+##### No idea why pseudo elements position or go in second row happens for some font families...

 #### Hidden attribute now works on grid and flex-box elements
 _